Dacia Duster review - MPG, CO2 and running costs

 Cheap to buy and cheap to run – owning a Dacia Duster shouldn’t break the bank

-Thanks to the Duster’s incredibly low list price, depreciation will be thousands less than many comparable compact SUVs.
-After three years and 36,000 miles, you can expect the Duster to retain between 45 and 50 per cent of its value, which is more than some of its pricier rivals.
+Thanks to the Duster’s low list price, depreciation is much less than that of many comparable small SUVs.
+Our expert data suggest that after three years and 36,000 miles, all versions of the Duster should retain well over 50 per cent of their initial value.

 In this review